soundpaint/rp2040pio-docs/overview.rst

 and working with PIO programs.
 Therefore, timing diagrams are a highly valuable tool not only for developing and debugging, but also for documenting functionality and effect of PIO programs.
-Like all other client applications, :ref:`TimingDiagram<section-top_diagram>` is ready to run as Jar file. ::
+Like all other client applications, :ref:`Diagram Creator<section-top_diagram>` is ready to run as Jar file. ::

   java -jar rp2040pio_diagram.jar

-The TimingDiagram client application connects to the RP2040 emulator, and observes and records selected state variables of the emulator's status while the emulator executes a PIO program.
+The Diagram Creator client application connects to the RP2040 emulator, and observes and records selected state variables of the emulator's status while the emulator executes a PIO program.
 All collected data is visualized as a graphical diagram of signal values over time.

 .. figure:: images/diagram.png
    :scale: 80%
-   :alt: TimingDiagram Application
+   :alt: Diagram Creator Application

-   TimingDiagram Application
+   Diagram Creator Application

    Signals to be visualized can be activated or deactivated, and their order from top to bottom can be freely changed.

 Note that currently the set of available signals is still limited to a small number of the most intersting emulator state variables.
-A near-future version of the timing diagram application will overcome this restriction and support a lot more of signals -- virtually all of the emulator's internal state variables.
+A near-future version of the Diagram Creator application will overcome this restriction and support a lot more of signals -- virtually all of the emulator's internal state variables.